-Liam Livingstone, who signed professional terms with Lancashire ahead of 2014, has become one of the hottest prospects in T20 cricket and made his senior England debut against South Africa in two international T20’s during the summer of 2017, scoring 16 in two appearances at Taunton and Cardiff in late June.
+Liam Livingstone, who signed professional terms with Lancashire ahead of 2014, has become one of the hottest prospects in T20 cricket and made his senior England debut against South Africa in two IT20s during the summer of 2017.

 This is all came on the back of a series of impressive displays for Lancashire against the white and red ball in 2016, earning praise from many, including Yorkshire captain and now coach Andrew Gale, who described the Cumbrian as one of the brightest talents in the English game.

-Livingstone, now 24 and from Barrow, won a trophy in his breakthrough season of 2015, the T20 Blast, and it is in that format he has particularly caught the eye.
+Livingstone, from Barrow, won a trophy in his breakthrough season of 2015, the T20 Blast, and it is in that format he has particularly caught the eye.

-Livingstone, who also bowls useful leg-spin and off-spin, had trials with Durham as a junior, but he played Under 13s and 15s cricket for the Red Rose.
-He has also played Minor Counties cricket for Cumberland.
+Livingstone, who also bowls useful leg-spin and off-spin, had trials with Durham as a junior, but he played Under 13s and 15s cricket for the Red Rose, while also playing Minor Counties cricket for Cumberland.

 Livingstone had initially shot to fame by hitting a record-breaking 350 in a club match for Nantwich in April 2015.